 What type of pot should I use to grow my hosta?

 They grow well in pots made of clay, plastic containers, and concrete, with drainage holes drilled into the bottom for water to drain through.

 What kind of soil should I grow my hosta pot plants in?

-A good grow mix is a mixture of compost and garden soil.
+A good grow mix is a mixture of compost and garden soil, or standard potting soil from your local garden center.
 It should be moist but not too wet so that the water doesn’t drain out as quickly.
 You may need to add some sand or perlite for drainage purposes.

 If your plant starts looking wilted, it can mean there’s not enough oxygen available to them because their roots are stagnant with no air circulation around the root zone(s).
 If this happens, give the container a quick shake before watering again.
 Watering this ay will allow sediments on the top layer surface (and along edges) from settling back into place, opening up a few air pockets.